ScalablyTyped/circe/CONTRIBUTING.md

 * In general tests live in the `tests` sub-project.
 This allows e.g. tests for codecs in the core module to be able to use the Jawn parser without circular dependencies between sub-projects.
 * For experimental or stand-alone modules, it may be appropriate for tests to live in the project.
-* Most test suites should extend `io.circe.tests.CirceSuite`, which provides many useful type class instances and other tools.
+* Most test suites should extend `io.circe013.tests.CirceSuite`, which provides many useful type class instances and other tools.
 * Write tests that verify laws using Discipline whenever you can, then property-based tests using ScalaCheck, then behavior-driven tests.